deanwampler/spark-scala-tutorial/tutorial/src/index.md

 Here we construct the `SparkContext` a different way, by first defining a `SparkConf` (configuration) object.
 First, it is necessary to use 2 cores, which is specified using `setMaster("local[2]")` to avoid a [problem discussed here](http://apache-spark-user-list.1001560.n3.nabble.com/streaming-questions-td3281.html).

 Spark Streaming requires the TTL to be set, `spark.cleaner.ttl`, which defaults to infinite.
 This specifies the duration in seconds for how long Spark should remember any metadata, such as the stages and tasks generated, etc. Periodic clean-ups are necessary for long-running streaming jobs.
 Note that an RDD that persists in memory for more than this duration will be cleared as well.
-See [Configuration](http://spark.apache.org/docs/0.9.0/configuration.html) for more details.
+See [Configuration](http://spark.apache.org/docs/0.9.1/configuration.html) for more details.

 With the `SparkContext`, we create a `StreamingContext`, where we also specify the time interval.

 ```
+    try {
+      // (A simpler handle for the command-line argument list than CommandLineOptions.)
+      // Create a DStream (Discretized Stream) that will connect to server:port
+      // and periodically generate an RDD from a discrete chunk of data.
       val (server, port) = args.toList match {
         case server :: port :: _ => (server, port.toInt)
         case port :: Nil => ("localhost", port.toInt)
         case Nil => ("localhost", 9999)
       }
       println(s"Connecting to $server:$port...")
 ```

 Use a simple handler for the command-line argument list to extract the optional hostname and port.

 ```
       val lines = ssc.socketTextStream(server, port)
 ```

 Create a `DStream` (Discretized Stream) named `lines` that will connect to the specified server and port.
 It will periodically generate an RDD from a discrete chunk of the data.